marty-downs/training-test/README.md

 This is where we will describe the purpose of this repository:
 *  cereal
 *  oatmeal
-*  toast & peanut buter
+*  toast & peanut butter